IgnisDa/ryot/docs/content/migration.md

 ## From `v3.*` to `v4.*`

+All webhooks urls will now have the `/backend` prefix.
+Please take a look at the [integration](./integrations#sink-plugins) docs for the new format.

 1. Upgrade the server to `v3.4.16` to make sure all pending migrations are applied.
 For example, you can make this change: `image: "ghcr.io/ignisda/ryot:v3.4.16"` in your docker-compose file.